 In your international application, you must designate all the Madrid Union members (Madrid Protocol Contracting Parties) where you wish your mark to be protected.
-By simply checking the box next to each member's name in the application form (MM2) you can designate any Madrid Union member except Trinidad and Tobago.
-Your trade mark in Trinidad and Tobago (basic mark) will continue to be protected under the law of Trinidad and Tobago as registered by the TTIPO.
+By simply checking the box next to each member's name in the application form (MM2) you can designate any Madrid Union member except Jamaica.
+Your trade mark in Jamaica (basic mark) will continue to be protected under the law of Jamaica as registered by JIPO.

-At present (March 2021), you can designate up to 107 Contracting Parties to the Madrid Protocol, including 105 States and two intergovernmental organizations, namely the European Union and the African Intellectual Property Organization (OAPI).
+At present (March 2022), you can designate up to 109 Contracting Parties to the Madrid Protocol, including 107 States and two intergovernmental organizations, namely the European Union and the African Intellectual Property Organization (OAPI).
 By designating the European Union, you may get protection for your trade mark in its 27 Member States.
 By designating OAPI, you may get protection for your trade mark in its 17 Member States.
 Certain Contracting Parties have special requirements that you need to consider when designating them in your international application.
 If you designate the European Union (EM code in the MM2 form), you must indicate a second working language for procedures before the EUIPO in the application form (MM2), and you must attach an additional form (MM17) if you further wish to claim European Union seniority (for more details, please see section 6.2, on getting protection in the European Union, below).